BiologicalRecordsCentre/RangeChangeSims/README.md

 Once you have created this project run the script 'Run_full_analysis.r' to recreate the majority of results presented in the paper.

-The only results that are not produced using this script are those for the occupancy models.
-However, we do provide a script that describes the model used ('Occupancy_model.r').

 ###How do I use these methods with my own data?
 -----------------------------------------------

-Excluding the occupancy models the various methods used can be found in the R package 'sparta'.
+The various modelling methods used can be found in the R package 'sparta'.
 A version of this package is included in this repository, however we recommend you install the most recent version of this package from [sparta's repository on GitHub](https://github.com/biologicalrecordscentre/sparta).
 There you will also be able to read tutorials and ask questions as well as report problems.